-Personas are detailed profiles of fictional but representative prospective customers
+Personas are detailed profiles of fictional but representative sales prospects

 Tom is a successful businessman in his early 40s.
 He’s the CEO of a mid-sized wireless communications company that has experienced steady growth and profitability over the past decade.
 Tom is proud of his company’s success, but doesn’t let it go to his head.
 He sees himself as an “Average Joe” who works hard, but makes time to lift weights three to four times a week, spend time with his family and coach his 8-year-old daughter’s soccer team.
 He’s a multi-tasker who reads industry trade journals and general business magazines at breakfast or when lunching at his desk.
 He enjoys listening to NPR and the news on his drive to and from work.
 He prefers polo shirts and chinos to suits and ties, and wears glasses when reading and working on the computer.
 Tom’s employees respect him for his down-to-earth attitude and friendly manner.

 Like any business leader, Tom worries about the future of his company.
 He needs to balance its growth with managing its operating costs and keeping its customers happy.
 Tom thinks better marketing will be one of the keys to his company’s success.
 Tom also recognizes the need to keep his company technologically up-to-date, but he is unsure how to do so without exacerbating the rising costs of doing business in a highly competitive field.

 Recently, Tom hired Liz as his new Marketing Director.
 She took over the job from Bill, who recently retired after more than 20 years with the company.
 Tom hopes that Liz–a 30 year old who drives a hybrid, runs marathons and listens to jazz–can reenergize the company’s marketing to drive more leads and sales.